Norkart/API-documentation/code_and_tutorials/cesium-and-leaflet-example/README.md

 ```

 ## About the code
-This code shows an example of how to swich between Leaflet and Cesium in React.

-### Overview

 #### Common components
-- In [`Map.tsx`](./src/components/Map.tsx), you can specify components which we will rendered in both the Leaflet and Cesium view.
+- In [`Map.tsx`](./src/components/Map.tsx), components which will rendered in both the Leaflet and Cesium view are specified.
-- In this example we send in [`SwitchMode.tsx`](./src/components/SwitchMode.tsx), so we can toggle between the two views.
+- In this example we add the [`SwitchMode.tsx`](./src/components/SwitchMode.tsx) component, so we can toggle between the map views.
-- Components are rendered to the map, using [`MapControls.tsx`](./src/components/MapControls.tsx).
+- Components are rendered, using [`MapControls.tsx`](./src/components/MapControls.tsx).

 #### Switch view
-- We use map bounds to determine where to render the map in case of a swich.
+- Map bounds are used to determine where to render the map in case of a map swich.
 - [`MapOrchestrator.tsx`](./src/components/MapOrchestrator.tsx) holds the bounds state, so it can be updated fromm either the Leaflet or Cesium component.
 - For Leaflet, bounds are updated in [`EventHanlder.tsx`](./src/components/Leaflet/EventHanlder.tsx)
 - For Cesium, bounds are updated in [`CamreaPosition.tsx`](./src/components/Cesium/CameraPosition.tsx)